 Module (2) “LoadSingleImage” loads the shading models.

-Module (3) “CorrectIllumintationApply” applies the shading model to the images.
+Module (3) “CorrectIllumintationApply” applies the shading models to the images.

 Modules (4) – (5) “ImageMath” correct 12bit images to use the full dynamic range [0, 1].

 Module (6) “MeasureImageIntensity” measures the lower quartile intensity of the DAPI and GFP images.
 The lower quartile intensity is a robust measure for the image background in this assay.